S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 Then containers start or stop based on CPU and RAM utilization thresholds

-And events are shared on the message bus / queue and logged for monitoring
+And events are logged for monitoring

 And the number of containers is continuously adjusted based on workload demands